 Place the cap on the sample container, secure the label and custody seal, if applicable, and place the container in a plastic bag.

-Store the samples out of direct sunlight and cool to 4°C.
+Store the samples out of direct sunlight and cool to the appropriate temperature, listed in DEP SOP FS 1000, Table FS 1000-6..

 Chip Sampling: Employed for sampling porous surfaces.